Phala-Network/growth-program/README.md

 # Ambassador Program

 ## Overview

-Phala Network is the #1 trustless cloud for Web3, also a FatContract Hub for WASM + ink! smart contract on Polkadot.
-Since winning its Parachain auction in April 2022, Phala Network has become one of the top Parachains in the Polkadot ecosystem in Total Value Locked reaching $13B and launched a multi-bridge router of the parachains, called “SubBridge”, to bridge Dotsama and other ecosystems.
-By organizing a decentralized network of computation nodes around the world, Phala offers high-performance services without relying on any cloud vendor.
-Phala workers run the programs in Secure Enclaves, a privacy technology already embedded into modern processors, enabling versatile and confidential execution.
-Together, this creates the infrastructure for a powerful, secure, and scalable trustless computing cloud.
+Phala ambassadors are an extension of our community team.
+They’re passionate community members, who are rewarded for volunteering to perform marketing, community, and content related tasks.

+At Phala, we are focused on creating the best possible community and our ambassadors play a major role in acting as a bridge between Phala and the communities around the world.

+If you meet our criteria, and are interested in becoming part of the phamily, please fill out the following [application](https://forms.gle/aJwXywgHuU9Xek4z5).
+May Phala be with you! 🤘

 ## Criteria:

-- Good understanding of Phala's vision, products and latest developments.
+- Strong understanding of Phala's vision, products, and latest developments.
-- Experienced in community management (Telegram, Discord, AMAs, in-person meetups etc).
-- An active member of our community.
+- You’re an active member of our community and understand its culture.
-- Interested in growing & educating the community about Phala's ecosystem & Web3.0.
-- Committed to helping Phala Network become a community owned blockchain.
+- Experienced in either marketing, community management or content creation.
+- Able to communicate in English at an advanced or native level.
+- You’re passionate, patient, proactive, supportive, a quick learner and have strong communication skills.

 ## Expectations:

-- Foster and grow a strong community in your respective region.
-- Be transparent about your contributions and tasks (add tasks to Github).
-- Translation of articles into your native language.
+- Grow and nurture our community.
+- Closely follow Phala’s latest news and events.
+- Contribute towards creating a fun, supportive and collaborative environment for our ambassador team.
-- Organisation of meetups for the local community (once Covid settles down).
+- A passion for educating the Web3 community about Phala's ecosystem.
-- Attend events and conferences on behalf of the team.
-- Attend monthly Ambassador call + one-on-one meeting every quarter.
+- Play a key role in our marketing, community management and content creation efforts.

 ## Benefits:

-- Earn passive income through mining with delegation from our treasury fund!
-- Be a part of the closed beta testers and help to grow our ecosystem projects!
-- Build a reputation, and maybe even a future career for yourself!
-- Work alongside notable people / projects in this space!
+- Monthly rewards – receive $PHA for completing specific tasks.
+- Result-based bonuses – earn extra $PHA for surpassing our monthly targets.
+- Promotional rewards – earn swag boxes, hardware mining-nodes and more for successfully rising through our ambassador ranks.
+- NFTs – collect limited edition Phala branded NFTs that are reserved only for our ambassadors.
-- Attend local events and conferences that are sponsored by the team!
+- Networking opportunities – work alongside Phala’s core team and attend local events and conferences that are sponsored by the team.
-- Limited edition whitelist e.g. NFTs that are reserved only for our ambassadors!
-- Hangout with us :)
+- Mentorship & guidance – refine your skills and develop real-world experience in Web3.
+- Recognition & influence - build a reputation, and maybe even a future career for yourself.
+- Exclusive access – be the first to know about Phala’s official releases and upcoming product features.

 ## Evaluation:
 - We value early supporters of the program.